 (6) If you spend that money on the investigation will you appreciate the peace of mind that it may provide?

 (7) Are you willing to accept that you may not discover what you hope to find?
-Is the money spent on the investigation worth the gamble to try to find what you seek?
+Is the money spent on the investigation worth the investment to try to find what you seek?
 In many cases, clients find personal peace in just knowing that they made a good faith attempt.

 Blue 6 can be the one through which you act.
 Let's make something good happen.